 Australian Bureau of Statistics, Health & Disability Branch.
 Australian Health Survey (AHS) Biomedical Nutrient Panel for Vitamin D Cut-Points, 2013.

 International Gymnastics Federation (FIG), Scientific Expert Advisory Meeting - Lausanne, Switzerland, 2011.

-Professor Daly currently serves on the editorial boards of the following journals
+Professor Daly currently (or has previously) served on the editorial boards of the following journals:

 Journal of Bone and Mineral Research

 Scandinavian Journal of Medicine and Science in Sport